Anders Dreyer: Return to Midtjylland

 On 16 March 2022, Dreyer returned to FC Midtjylland on a loan until 30 June 2022.
 On 6 July 2022, he transferred to Midtjylland on a permanent basis and signed a four-year contract.

 Anderlecht

 On 15 January 2023, Dreyer signed a four-and-a-half-year contract with Anderlecht in Belgium.

+San Diego FC

+On 22 January 2025, it was confirmed that Dreyer had been sold to American MLS club San Diego FC on a three-year deal.
+The club already had two of Dreyer's compatriots, namely Jeppe Tverskov and Marcus Ingvartsen.
+Dreyer made his debut for San Diego in the club's first-ever game, and subsequently scored the club's first-ever goal as part of a brace in a 2–0 win over reigning champions LA Galaxy on 23 February.

 International career

 In November 2020, he was called up to Kasper Hjulmand's senior squad for the friendly against Sweden due to several cancellations from, among others, the Danish national team players playing in England, due to the COVID-19 restrictions, as well as a case of COVID-19 in the squad, which had put several national team players in quarantine.

 He made his debut on 12 November 2021 in a World Cup qualifier against the Faroe Islands.

+On 30 May 2024, Dreyer was named in the list of 26 Danish players selected by Kasper Hjulmand to take part in UEFA Euro 2024.